mkohler/cython_swig/README.rst

     sgreeting works a bit like sprintf.
 That is, sgreeting produces a greeting but it does not return it.
-It returns the number of characters in the output string, or a 0 if there was an error.
+It returns the number of characters in the output string, or a 0 if the passed-in buffer is too small for the output string.

     So where does sgreeting put the greeting?
 The CALLER of sgreeting passes a buffer to sgreeting via the pointer OUTP, and sgreeting puts the greeting in that buffer.

     This is a common pattern in C libraries.
-The caller allocates the memory, and passes called functions a buffer and length.
+The CALLER allocates the memory.

 adder.c: sgreeting()
 ======================